 Footpaths are public paths that are not pedestrian-only paths, shared paths or roads.
 However, they do not come with specific signs, “cycle lanes” or floor markings.
-Like shared paths, footpaths can be used by pedestrians, e-scooter riders and cyclists too.
+Footpaths can be used by pedestrians, cyclists and riders of PMDs that are not e-scooters.

-For those who use their e-scooters on the road, the penalties are even steeper: first-time offenders can be fined up to $2,000 and/or jailed up to 3 months.
+E-scooter/PMD riders who use their e-scooters/PMDs on a pedestrian-only path, footpath or road can be fined up to $2,000 and/or jailed up to 3 months.
 Repeat offenders can be fined up to $5,000 and/or jailed up to 6 months.

-There are exceptions to these rules preventing e-scooter riders from using pedestrian-only paths or roads, but in only 2 situations:
+There are exceptions to these rules preventing e-scooter/PMD riders from using pedestrian-only paths, footpaths or roads, but in only 2 situations:

 - If you are crossing the pedestrian-only path or road by the shortest safe route; or

 - The footpath/shared path you were on is blocked (e.g. a tree fell) and you need to use the pedestrian-only path or road to avoid the obstruction